opengdpr/OpenDSR/README.md

-# OpenCompliance Summary
+# OpenDSR Summary

 # Overview
-This is an introductory document intended to provide a summary of OpenCompliance.
-For full reference details, please see the complete specification at https://www.OpenCompliance.org and https://github.com/OpenCompliance/OpenCompliance.
+This is an introductory document intended to provide a summary of OpenDSR.
+For full reference details, please see the complete specification at https://www.OpenDSR.org and https://github.com/OpenDSR/OpenDSR.

 # Goals and Scope
-The OpenCompliance specification defines a common approach for data Controllers and Processors to build interoperable systems for tracking and fulfilling Data Subject requests as defined under the General Data Protection Regulation (GDPR).
+The OpenDSR specification defines a common approach for data Controllers and Processors to build interoperable systems for tracking and fulfilling Data Subject requests as defined under the General Data Protection Regulation (GDPR).

 For more information on the Data Subject Rights, see chapter 3 of the GDPR.